7 Delicious Iwaki Souvenirs You Should Search for and Buy [Fukushima Prefecture]

 Kotori Confectionery is located near Iwaki-Yumoto Station, facing a small park.
 The cozy shop is filled with butter cakes and cookies made with carefully selected ingredients

-It's no wonder that many people come to Iwaki just to buy the sweets from this shop.
+It's easy to see why there are rumors that many people come to Iwaki just to buy the sweets from this shop.

 INFORMATION